-Goldman Sachs is now even more bullish on oil, expecting Brent Crude prices to hit $75 a barrel in the third quarter this year, on the back of faster market rebalancing, lower expected inventories, and traders hedging against inflation.
+Goldman Sachs had a forecast and is now even more bullish on oil.
+It is expecting Brent Crude prices to hit $75 a barrel in the third quarter this year.
+On the back of faster market rebalancing, the lower expectation on inventories and traders is still hedging against inflation.

-In a note on Sunday, cited by Forexlive, the investment bank’s analysts forecast Brent Crude prices reaching the $70 a barrel mark during the second quarter of this year, and hitting $75 in the third quarter.
-Goldman Sachs is thus lifting its previous Q2 and Q3 forecasts by $10 per barrel.
+The investment bank’s analysts forecast Brent Crude prices reaching the $70 a barrel mark.
+This is during the second quarter of this year.
+Moreoever, it is now and hitting $75 in the third quarter.
+With that, Goldman Sachs is thus lifting its previous Q2 and Q3 forecasts by $10 per barrel.

-“Faster re-balancing during what was expected to be the dark days of winter will be followed by a widening deficit this spring as the ramp-up in OPEC+ production lags our above-consensus demand recovery forecast,” said Goldman Sachs.
+“Faster re-balancing during the dark days of winter will be followed by a widening deficit this spring as the ramp-up in OPEC+ production lags our above-consensus demand recovery forecast,” said Goldman Sachs.

-“We further believe that this additional rally will be supported by the current repositioning for a reflationary environment with investors turning to oil, buying a lagging real asset that benefits from a stimulus-driven recovery and has demonstrated an unmatched ability to hedge against inflation shocks,” the analysts noted.
+“We further believe that this additional rally receives full support by the current repositioning for a reflationary environment with investors turning to oil, buying a lagging real asset that benefits from a stimulus-driven recovery and has demonstrated an unmatched ability to hedge against inflation shocks,” the analysts noted.